How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 Air out the room

-Whether you’re heating a smaller or bigger room, you should always allow fresh air to come in.
+Whether heating a smaller or bigger room, you should always allow fresh air.

-You can open windows every now and then, but we suggest always leaving the door open so the air can come through.
+You can open windows occasionally, but we suggest always leaving the door open so the air can come through.

 It’s not recommended to heat the rooms that don’t have windows.
 Another thing worth mentioning is using a filter to lower carbon monoxide emissions.